Welcome to A Way Home for Tulsa’s Partner Agency Portal

 A Way Home for Tulsa has a governing body and a number of sub-committees and working groups.
 The governing body for AWH4T is the Leadership Council and is representative of the geography and composition of the CoC.
 As the governing body, the leadership council is the lead decision-making body responsible for managing community planning, coordination and evaluation to ensure that the homeless response system rapidly ends people’s homelessness permanently.
 Representatives to the Leadership Council are chosen through an open and democratic process.

-- Tulsa Housing Authority Representative – Jeff Hall, Chair
+- Tulsa Housing Authority Representative – Ginny Hensley, Vice-Chair 2023

 - INCOG Representative – Claudia Brierre